buu342/N64-UNFLoader/README.md

 ### Using UNFLoader
+Simply execute the program for a full list of commands.
+If you run the program with the `-help` argument, you have access to even more information (such as how to upload via USB with your specific flashcart, how to debug thread faults, etc...)

 ### Using the Debug Library
+Simply include the debug.c and debug.h in your project.

 ### Building the UNFLoader program
 Simply load the project file in Visual Studio 2019 or higher.